lks9/src-tracer/README.md

 ## Which Software to Trace

-Any software which is written in C, with the source code available.
+Any software which is written in C/C++, with the source code available.

 ## Dependencies
 ### For the Instrumentation